Policy Analysis

 - Prop 56 supplemental payments — January: continued.
 May: eliminated June 30, 2026.
 NEW.

-The pattern: everything from January advanced; May added four new cuts and deepened one existing one.
-The June 15 legislative deadline is where these proposals become budget law.
+The pattern at the May Revision stage: everything from January advanced; May added four new cuts and deepened one existing one.
+The June 15 legislative deadline was the hinge point; later budget action superseded some timing assumptions, especially the major UIS/PPS clinic-payment reduction.

 Funding Cliff Countdown